Skip to content

 • The desirable difficulty principle: harder-feeling study produces better retention.
 Leitner failures cascade aggressively, ensuring weak cards stay in your face until mastered.

-• Most modern flashcard tools (Anki, RemNote, SimpleQuizMaker) replace Leitner's discrete boxes with continuous algorithmic scheduling (FSRS, SM-2).
+• Most modern flashcard tools (Anki, RemNote, SimpleQuizMaker) replace Leitner's discrete boxes with continuous algorithmic scheduling like FSRS or SM-2.
 Same principles, finer granularity.
-For a deep dive, see What Is FSRS? replace Leitner's discrete boxes with continuous algorithmic scheduling (FSRS, SM-2).
-Same principles, finer granularity.
-For a deep dive, see [What Is FSRS?](/blog/what-is-fsrs) and [What Is the Spacing Effect?](/blog/what-is-the-spacing-effect).
+For a deep dive, see What Is FSRS? and What Is the Spacing Effect?.

 Common Leitner system mistakes